-The Packaging of Packaging O-I recognizes that if we manufacture the world's most sustainable packaging, we must also ensure that the glass itself is packaged sustainably when delivered to our customers.
+The Packaging of Packaging • O-I recognizes that if we manufacture the world's most sustainable packaging, we must also ensure that the glass itself is packaged sustainably when delivered to our customers.
 We have found several opportunities to meaningfully reduce the environmental impact of our packaging.
 Together with our customers, we understand that wood is a precious and limited resource.
 Therefore, we treat wooden pallets used for our goods as returnable packaging.
 All across the world we either use our own pool or participate in national or industrial pallet pooling systems.
 Through partnerships with customers, we have been able to repurpose and reuse pallets in small closed-loop systems to reduce scrap and minimize new wood pallet purchases.
 For cardboard packaging, we follow two parallel paths in close cooperation with our customers.
 In Europe, we limit consumption of cardboard packaging and mainly use products made from recycled paper fibers.
 Our European cardboard composition is 71% recycled paper.
 We are looking for more sustainable alternatives to cardboard pads and sheets to the plastic layer pads (made from recycled polypropylene) to work in a returnable scheme, as we do with pallets.
 From 2016 to 2020 Europe increased returnable packaging usage from 60% to 70%.
 In the Americas, we use premium quality cardboard packaging, giving customers the opportunity to reclaim it, which extends the product life, reduces waste, and minimizes the environmental impact.
 In order to increase the number of times fiberboard tier sheets can be reused, our Americas business unit has created an initiative to optimize the reuse of tier sheets.
-To date, over a guarter-million sheets have been reused, which offsets the need to purchase new sheets.
 To date, over a quarter-million sheets have been reused, which offsets the need to purchase new sheets.
 Additionally, to reduce the amount of new fiber going into tier sheets, we worked with a supplier in North America to reduce the basis weight of tier sheets.
-By implementing a new, lighter-weight tier sheet, we reduced our annual paper consumption by over 900 metric tons annually5.
-5 How Much Paper Does One Tree Produce?, Sierra Club I IN EVERY 16 IN EUROPE IN 2020 WOOD PALLETS WAS NEW IN NORTH AMERICA IN 2020
+By implementing a new, lighter-weight tier sheet, we reduced our annual paper consumption by over 900 metric tons annually.
+How Much Paper Does One Tree Produce?, Sierra Club I IN EVERY 16 PALLETS WAS NEW IN EUROPE IN 2020 I IN EVERY 10 WOOD PALLETS WAS NEW IN NORTH AMERICA IN 2020